 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation of FTP Server on a Linux Mint 20 (Ulyana).
+I will show you through the step-by-step installation of the FTP Server on a Linux Mint 20 (Ulyana).

 Install FTP Server on Linux Mint 20 Ulyana

 Step 1.
 Before running the tutorial below, it’s important to make sure your system is up to date by running the following

 apt commands in the terminal:

 Step 2.
 Installing the FTP server on Linux Mint systems.

 Run the following commands to install the VSFTP server on the Linux Mint 20:

 sudo apt install vsftpd